Analyse, synthesise, and assimilate research

 [.number-box-cms]1[.number-box-cms][.text-col-1]First, you could do a search within Scholarcy for ‘Cognitive behavioural therapy introductory paper’, then generate a flashcard summary.
 The idea here is to find a paper which provides an overview of CBT.[.text-col-1]

-💡 You can enhance how your flashcard is summarised, by opening the Scholarcy summary section and clicking the ‘Enhance’ button.
+💡 You can enhance how your flashcard is summarised, by opening the Scholarcy structured summary and clicking the ‘Enhance’ button.

-[.number-box-cms]3[.number-box-cms][.text-col-1]Finally, you can click the Spotlight button at the top left of your flashcard and select the important points option, to explore the key information Scholarcy extracts from the article.[.text-col-1]
+[.number-box-cms]3[.number-box-cms][.text-col-1]Finally, you can click the Important points button at the top left of your flashcard and select the important points option, to explore the key information Scholarcy extracts from the article.[.text-col-1]

-💡 Top tip: Read the important information from the Spotlight feature, then read the Comparative Analysis section to assimilate this new knowledge with the existing literature!
+💡 Top tip: Read the important information from the Important Points feature, then read the Research comparison section to assimilate this new knowledge with the existing literature!

 [.number-box-cms]1[.number-box-cms][.text-col-1]You can gauge the state of knowledge on a topic by looking at a systematic review or meta-analysis.
 For example: to determine the efficacy of Cognitive Behavioural Therapy for anxiety, you could search for ‘Cognitive Behavioral Therapy and anxiety meta-analysis’ in Scholarcy, and generate a Flashcard summary.
 To try this yourself, combine a research topic with 'systematic review' or 'meta-analysis', to see the state of research to date.[.text-col-1]